-The Basics: What is Condensation?
+The Basics: What Is Condensation?

 Condensation is a simple phenomenon that occurs under the right conditions of humidity and temperature.

-The Good: Condensation on Outside of Windows
+The Good: Condensation on the Outside of Windows

 The Bad: Condensation Inside My Window

-Excess moisture and collecting water around the house can be very damaging not only to your home but to your family’s health.
+Excess moisture and collecting water around the house can be very damaging to your home and to your family’s health.

 If your home is not being properly ventilated, moisture from your body, your water system, and even cooking can collect in the air over time.
-Because the water vapor has nowhere else to go, it condenses on windows, as well as on furniture, in carpets, and inside walls.
+If the water vapor has nowhere else to go, it condenses on windows, as well as on furniture, in carpets, and inside walls.

 This creates two huge problems.

-What Does it Mean if There is Condensation on the Inside of Windows?
+What Does It Mean If There Is Condensation on the Inside of Windows?

 High humidity isn’t the only reason for interior condensation.
 If the problem is only occurring on select windows, it’s possible you have a draft problem.
 If there is moist air coming into the house around a particular window, that moisture will collect on that window pane first.
 If this is your case, you’ll need to check for air leaks around the window and call a professional to reseal or replace it, depending on the severity of the gap.